vigneshwari2408/vigneshwari2408/README.md

 ## 📓 Notes

-- Currently learning French. *(A2, en progrès 🇫🇷)*
+- Still curious about why things break.
-- Building dashboards from real operational problems, not sample datasets.
+- Building from real problems, not practice datasets.
 - Trying to ask better questions than yesterday.
-- Still curious about why things break.
-- Open to internship and full-time roles in France and the EU.
+- Open to internship and full-time roles across France and the EU.

 ---